 (b) with the aid of our template, you can do so very easily;

-(c) but there are certain requirements and procedures to be followed carefully in order to do it validly.
+(c) but there are certain requirements and procedures you need to follow carefully in order to do it validly.

 (The guide that comes with the template makes it very clear what you need to do and what the requirements are.)